 Plant-based milk products have been the hype worldwide, but you know how it goes.
 Too much of anything hardly ever leads to the desired outcome.
-That’s why you don’t want to go too extreme with sticking to only one kind of plant-based milk.
+That’s why you don’t want to go too extreme by sticking to only one kind of plant-based milk.
 It’s probably wise to give your body a balanced mixture.
 For a long time, almond milk was deemed as an ideal alternative to cow’s milk and beneficial for your health.
 However, lately, we’ve been made aware of certain downsides to milking almonds and now plant-based milk has a new contender: Pea Milk.

 According to environmental experts, almond milk is not so great for the bee population.
 Moreover, producing almond milk requires a ridiculous amount of water.
 Some people have also been misled, thinking that almond milk is the elixir to health.
 But in reality, it’s not that great.
 If you look at the nutritional content in almond milk, you will notice you’re not getting much protein nor much nutrition.
 Simply put, it’s merely a low-calorie plant-based option that might not be so great for the planet.
 If you’re only drinking almond milk, you may not be getting a bang for your buck.
 That’s why switching up your plant-based milk products is best.

 There are also so many on the market, it gets a bit confusing as to which one is best.
 Stores usually stock plant-based milk options like rice, soy, hemp, coconut, and other assorted nut milk.
 This is why we’re introducing you to pea milk and all its benefits.